 - Within album reviews (high engagement)

-- Sidebar ads (perfect for gear promotions)
+- Sidebar ads (perfect for promoting gears)

 - Mediavine ($30 – $60 RPM)